DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-numbers and interconnection to service providers, in 2015 the wholesale price of a single phone number (purchased by the service provider and presumably factored into call charges) is currently six times that of a phone number in the US, and incurs incoming call costs.
+numbers and interconnection to service providers, in 2015 the wholesale price of a single phone number (purchased by the service provider and presumably factored into call charges) is currently six times that of a phone number in the United States, and incurs incoming call costs.
 Therefore, although microtelcos could emerge in remote Australia, providing a competitive call charge rate to consumers could be a challenge.

-As discussed in Chapter 1, Australia’s Universal Obligation provides subsidies to the Universal Service Obligations (USO) provider (Telstra) for standard telephone services and payphones only.
-As Stuart Corner writes, when the Labor government made changes to the USO 2012 (in order to accommodate the NBN), many believed that an opportunity for radical reform was missed, including the possibility of a USO that would take account of the ‘popularity and reliance on mobile telephony’.[^28] If the USO was adapted to encompass mobile voice services, then subsidies could be directed towards the most socially-desirable infrastructure, perhaps paving the way for greater penetration of mobile coverage in remote Australia.
+As discussed in Chapter 1, Australia’s Universal Service Obligation (USO) provides subsidies to the provider (Telstra) for standard telephone services and payphones only.
+As Stuart Corner writes, when the Labor government made changes to the USO in 2012 (in order to accommodate the NBN), many believed that an opportunity for radical reform was missed, including the possibility of a USO that would take account of the ‘popularity and reliance on mobile telephony’.[^28] If the USO was adapted to encompass mobile voice services, then subsidies could be directed towards the most socially desirable infrastructure, perhaps paving the way for greater penetration of mobile coverage in remote Australia.